 As demand for local content increases across Africa, players and operators are going into local production.
 However,the industry is not growing as rapidly as one would hope, producers, filmmakers and talent are there, but the funding is not.Partnership with international players seem necessary to build a robust African film industry.

 The TV and broadcasting industry is evolving rapidly in Ivory Coast leading to the emergence of new players and services.The digital migration process is ongoing and private satellite television and platforms flooded the Ivorian market with their attractive offers.
 Speakers from this panel will give an overview of the country potential in term of TV broadcasting.

-Public and private broadcasters are important in Africa as most Africans get their information, education and entertainment from them.
+Public broadcasters are important in Africa as most Africans get their information, education and entertainment from them.
 However, many of them struggle to remain competitive and profitable with the arrival of pay tv operators and OTT.
-The panellists will try to enlighten us on how public and private broadcasters can strengthen their position and embrace the digital era.
+The panellists will try to enlighten us on how public broadcasters can strengthen their position and embrace the digital era.